2022-2026 NIDA Strategic Plan

 Understand Interactions Between Substance Use, HIV, and Other Comorbidities

-SUDs rarely occur in isolation: Many individuals who use drugs use multiple substances and have other co-occurring mental illnesses or other health conditions such as HIV and the hepatitis C virus (HCV), chronic pain, cardiovascular disease, and cancer.
-Foundational research is needed to identify shared risk factors for SUDs and mental illnesses, as well as biological and environmental mechanisms that contribute to mental health and other comorbid conditions as these can become targets for treatment or prevention.
+SUDs rarely occur in isolation: Many individuals who use drugs use multiple substances and have other co-occurring mental illnesses or other health conditions such as HIV and hepatitis C virus (HCV), chronic pain, cardiovascular disease, and cancer.
+Foundational research is needed to identify shared risk factors for SUDs and mental illnesses, as well as biological and environmental factors that contribute to mental health and other comorbid conditions as these can become targets for treatment or prevention.
 Clinical and health services research is needed to better integrate substance use treatment into general medical and specialty care, to retain individuals in treatment once they begin, and to develop effective new strategies for delivering care for substance use and co-occurring illnesses.

 Leverage Data Science and Analytics to Understand Real-World Complexity

 The interdisciplinary field of data science uses quantitative and analytical approaches, processes, and systems to extract knowledge and insights from increasingly large and complex data sets, providing unprecedented opportunities to improve our understanding of drug use and addiction.
 Advances in data science, computational science, and other relevant disciplines allow researchers to find meaningful trends within these data, including understanding patterns within genetic or neural activity data, identifying candidate drug targets and therapeutic molecules, and processing behavioral and health care utilization data.
-Statistical analyses, computational modeling and machine learning are being used to fuel predictive findings, which can help anticipate and respond to future crises.
+Statistical analysis, computational modeling, and machine learning are being used to fuel predictive findings, which can help anticipate and respond to future crises.

 For these reasons, NIDA is committed to the FAIR (Findable, Accessible, Interoperable, Reusable) principles, which are a cornerstone of data stewardship and ensure the reusability of digital assets.
 NIDA will also continue to support research to develop bibliometric tools and citation analyses for assessing the rigor and reproducibility of scientific publications; tools for facilitating rigorous study design and analysis; and resources for promoting best data practices.
 This includes training for graduate students and postdoctoral fellows in experimental design and data analysis.
-As the field of data science moves forward, NIDA will continue to promote cutting-edge technologies, create or enhance programs that include diverse perspectives, address gaps and opportunities in training and workforce development, foster data stewardship and sustainability, encourage broad research use of clinical health care data, and engage communities to develop new partnerships and enhance data science activities.
+As the field of data science moves forward, NIDA will continue to promote cutting-edge technologies, address gaps and opportunities in training and workforce development, foster data stewardship and sustainability, encourage broad research use of clinical health care data, and engage communities to develop new partnerships and enhance data science activities.
 NIDA’s investment in this “science of science” is aimed at improving the practice of science itself.

 Develop Personalized Interventions Informed by People with Lived Experience